realityforge/planet_quake/docs/games.md

 Spreadfire weapon and powerup mod, sends lots of fire in every direction.

 ### USE_TRINITY
-unholy trinity mode, start with rocket, rails, lightning
+Unholy Trinity Mode, only starts the player with rocket, rails, lightning and unlimited ammo.

 ### USE_INSTAGIB
 Server-side insta-gib gameplay.
 Weapons do 1000 times damage only on a direct hit.
-Beheading with headshot detection for Railgun only.

 ### USE_GRAPPLE
 Working Grappling Hook.
 TODO: add bot support.
 TODO: add to character class like Major only.
 Anyone can pick up if she drops it.

 ### USE_ACCEL_RPG
-rpg accellerating missiles start slow and then speed up as they fly
+RPG accelerating missiles start slow and then speed up as they fly.

 ### USE_WEAPON_DROP
 ### USE_ITEM_DROP